akretion/docker-shopinvader-server-demo/README.md

-# Shopinvader Container for demo purpose
+# Shopinvader Image for demos

-This project will build a container available on quay.io here : https://quay.io/repository/akretion/shopinvader-demo
+This project builds an image ready to use for shopinvader demos.

+You can download the prepared image here : https://quay.io/repository/akretion/locomotive-shopinvader-demo

+The image contains:
+- the default template
-This container include a preconfigured database with a admin user already existing
+- a preconfigured admin user

-- user: demo@shopinvader.com
+* user: demo@shopinvader.com

-- password: akretion
+* password: akretion